BadenLab/LED-Zappelin/Instruction Manual/README.md

 ***

-Using the same display we plotted the LEDs spectra that we obtained from the spectrometer recordings.
+<p align="justify">Using the same display we plotted the LEDs spectra that we obtained from the spectrometer recordings.

-Then, we plotted the LED spectra along the cone opsin absorbance, and each LED’s spectral cross-section with respective target conein solid colours.
+<p align="justify">Then, we plotted the LED spectra along the cone opsin absorbance, and each LED’s spectral cross-section with respective target conein solid colours.
 Grey boxes indicate the positions of the two PMT detector bands.
 The Red-LED’s long-wavelength emission spectrum was chosen to limit spectral overlap with the red-fluorescence detection channel.
-Any loss in excitation efficiency of the red opsin was compensated for by increasing this LED’s power accordingly.
+Any loss in excitation efficiency of the red opsin was compensated for by increasing this LED’s power accordingly. </p>

 <img align="center" width="900" height="600" src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Instruction%20Manual/Stimulator%20Calibration/Opsin-LED%20Spectra.png">